![]() | ||

 A study published in the Journal of the American Dietetic Association concluded that the Mifflin-St Jeor equation was more likely to estimate calorie needs to within 10% compared to other equations.

-There are a number of ways to adjust TDEE to reflect a weight loss or weight gain goal.
-A popular rule-of-thumb relies on the fact that 0.45 kg (1 lb) of fat is equivalent to 3,500 calories.
-Many people therefore beleive that maintaining a calorie deficit of 500 calories per day (3,500 divided by 7) will allow you to lose 0.45 kg per week.
+A popular rule-of-thumb relies on the fact that 1 lb (0.45 kg) of fat is equivalent to 3,500 calories.
+Many people therefore believe that maintaining a calorie deficit of 500 calories per day (3,500 divided by 7) will allow you to lose 1 lb per week.
 You can use this idea to adjust the deficit or excess up and down to evaluate the impact it will have on your weight loss or weight gain goal.

 In reality, weight loss is not that simple and it is impossible to estimate an accurate deficit or excess for most people.
 This rule has some disadvantages and may not be accurate for long-term weight loss plans.
 However, it is a reasonable starting point for many people.